go-text/typesetting-utils/generators/unicodedata/readme.md

 This script generates lookup function for Unicode properties not covered by the standard package `unicode`.

-The properties are meant to be consume by text processing libraries, such as segmenters or shapers.
+The properties are meant to be consumed by text processing libraries, such as segmenters or shapers.

 ## Usage